 Professional claim management from start to finish

-Fill out our secure form with your business name, address, and EIN to get started.
+1. Fill out our secure intake form—let us know your basics: business name, address, EIN.

 A new lawsuit has been filed on behalf of merchants that accepted Visa-branded debit cards, alleging significant harm from Visa’s longstanding anticompetitive conduct.
 The case targets Visa’s use of restrictive loyalty contracts, exclusive deals with Apple and PayPal to limit fair competition, and deliberate efforts to block emerging rivals like Plaid and others.
 This lawsuit is entirely separate from the previous $5.54 billion settlement, offering affected merchants a new and important chance to seek meaningful compensation and long-overdue justice.